W-Sitting

 Femoral anteversion is NOT a structural abnormality or a deformity.
 It is a normal part of development.
 There is a wide range of normal.

-W-sitting does not cause femoral anteversion, however femoral anterversion means W-sitting is comfortable – that’s why so many kids choose it!
-It also means sitting cross-legged, or for our american friends “crisscross applesauce”, is not comfortable and hard.
+W-sitting does not cause femoral anteversion, however femoral anteversion means W-sitting is comfortable – that’s why so many kids choose it!
+It also means sitting cross-legged, or for our American friends “crisscross applesauce”, is not comfortable and hard.

 As children grow, their hips “unwind” and the amount of femoral anteversion reduces and you will see them “grow out” of W-sitting by 8-10 years old.

-W-sitting is usually seen most commonly in preschoolers and early school (ages 3-7) however some people never outgrow it – and usually their parents/grandparents/aunts/uncles can still sit like this (see image right).
-It is also a common sitting position for young and old in Asian cultures
+W-sitting is usually seen most commonly in preschoolers and early school, however some people never outgrow it – and usually their parents/grandparents/aunts/uncles can still sit like this.
+It is also a common sitting position for young and old in Asian cultures.

 So why do health professionals make a fuss about W-sitting?

-For the other 5% there might be something else going on, and its up to us, as paediatric physio’s / OT’s to screen for children who fall into special populations (see below) or to figure out and address the underlying cause.
+For the other 5% there might be something else going on, and it’s up to us, as paediatric physiotherapists and occupational therapists to screen for children who fall into special populations (see below) or to figure out and address the underlying cause.

 A paediatric physio will be able to assess, monitor and demonstrate your child’s femoral anteversion and inward hip rotation.

-There is always the other 5%, and our job as paediatric physio’s is to make sure we don’t miss these 5%, as the earlier we can intervene the better.
+There is always the other 5%, and our job as paediatric physios is to make sure we don’t miss these 5%!
+The earlier we can intervene, the better.

 You should seek a review for your child if, in addition to w-sitting you see: